DavidNewn/Student-s-Recipe-Survival-Guide/README.md

 - consider weights and amount of food items
   - reasonable units depending on the food item: ml or l for liquids, # of garlic cloves
   - then also allow users to edit theses to their liking.
 Conversion from metric to imperial units, etc.

+### Phase 4: Task 2
+**Event Log Sample:**

+Tue Apr 11 20:49:35 PDT 2023
+Created a New Recipe: Pasta Alla Norcina
+Tue Apr 11 20:49:35 PDT 2023
+Created a New Recipe: Minestrone Soup
+Tue Apr 11 20:49:35 PDT 2023
+Created a New Recipe: Vichyssoise
+Tue Apr 11 20:49:35 PDT 2023
+Created a New Recipe: Fried Rice
+Tue Apr 11 20:49:35 PDT 2023
+Created a New Recipe: Smoked Paprika Curry Sauce
+Tue Apr 11 20:49:35 PDT 2023
+Added "Pasta Alla Norcina" into the main list!
+Tue Apr 11 20:49:35 PDT 2023
+Added "Minestrone Soup" into the main list!
+Tue Apr 11 20:49:35 PDT 2023
+Added "Vichyssoise" into the main list!
+Tue Apr 11 20:49:35 PDT 2023
+Added "Fried Rice" into the main list!
+Tue Apr 11 20:49:35 PDT 2023
+Added "Smoked Paprika Curry Sauce" into the main list!
+Tue Apr 11 20:49:35 PDT 2023
+Added "Vichyssoise" into the favourite list!
+Tue Apr 11 20:49:35 PDT 2023
+Added "Fried Rice" into the favourite list!
+Tue Apr 11 20:50:12 PDT 2023
+Changed recipe name from "Smoked Paprika Curry Sauce" to "Tobs" Tue Apr 11 20:50:12 PDT 2023
+Changed category from "Sauce" to "Tobs"
+Tue Apr 11 20:50:12 PDT 2023
+Changed ingredients from "Butter, Onions, Paprika, Tomato Paste, Heavy Cream" to "One Tob" Tue Apr 11 20:50:12 PDT 2023
+Changed recipe steps for: Tobs
+Tue Apr 11 20:50:17 PDT 2023
+Removed "Fried Rice" from the main list!
+Tue Apr 11 20:50:22 PDT 2023
+Removed "Fried Rice" from the favourite list!
+Tue Apr 11 20:50:26 PDT 2023
+Added "Minestrone Soup" into the favourite list!
+Tue Apr 11 20:50:29 PDT 2023
+Saved recipe list to file!
+Tue Apr 11 20:50:31 PDT 2023
+Loaded recipe list from file!
+Tue Apr 11 20:50:31 PDT 2023
+Created a New Recipe: Pasta Alla Norcina
+Tue Apr 11 20:50:31 PDT 2023
+Added "Pasta Alla Norcina" into the main list!
+Tue Apr 11 20:50:31 PDT 2023
+Created a New Recipe: Minestrone Soup
+Tue Apr 11 20:50:31 PDT 2023
+Added "Minestrone Soup" into the main list!
+Tue Apr 11 20:50:31 PDT 2023
+Created a New Recipe: Vichyssoise
+Tue Apr 11 20:50:31 PDT 2023
+Added "Vichyssoise" into the main list!
+Tue Apr 11 20:50:31 PDT 2023
+Created a New Recipe: Tobs
+Tue Apr 11 20:50:31 PDT 2023
+Added "Tobs" into the main list!
+Tue Apr 11 20:50:31 PDT 2023
+Created a New Recipe: Vichyssoise
+Tue Apr 11 20:50:31 PDT 2023
+Added "Vichyssoise" into the favourite list!
+Tue Apr 11 20:50:31 PDT 2023
+Created a New Recipe: Minestrone Soup
+Tue Apr 11 20:50:31 PDT 2023
+Added "Minestrone Soup" into the favourite list!
+Tue Apr 11 20:50:36 PDT 2023
+Removed "Minestrone Soup" from the favourite list!

+Process finished with exit code 0

+### Phase 4: Task 3
+If I had more time, I would:

+- Implement an appropriate design pattern such as the Composite pattern to improve interacting with adding, removing, and editing recipes in the recipe lists, as well as to improve cohesion and reduce coupling.
+- Or perhaps also implement the Iterator pattern to iterate through my recipe lists, abstracting code relating to interacting with a recipe in a list, as well as improving cohesion and reducing coupling
+- Refactor my recipe class so that the ingredients and steps fields better handle longer text, as recipes often have.
+  One option might include declaring them as a collection of string such as an arraylist.
+- Refactor my RecipeMainFrame class (the GUI app); maybe implement the Observer pattern, having panels update based on changes received from a subject.
+- Remove the association of RecipeLists with the RecipeApp (console-based recipe app) to be like my GUI where it only creates the RecipeLists object when saving and loading from file.
+No reason for it to be a field, and changing it to be declared locally 'hides' it from outside the saving and loading methods.

+Other than refactoring, I would like to implement my intended feature where deleting a recipe from the main list removes that recipe from the favourite list if it's present.

+Furthermore, I would like to properly implement an image adding and saving feature where a user can add their own images from a file chooser, and then have that chosen image saved to that recipe via a map.
+To do so I will need to also save the map into a JSON file, which required time that I currently do not have.
+So for now there's a bug in the app where upon loading the previous app state the images for the default recipes will no longer properly show.